KAMRANKHANALWI/KAMRANKHANALWI/README.md

 ### Let's Connect

 Feel free to explore my repositories and don't forget to ⭐️ your favorite projects!
-If you have any questions, suggestions, or just want to say hi, feel free to drop a mail @khankamranalwi@gmail.com .
+If you have any questions, suggestions, or just want to say hi, feel free to drop a [mail](@khankamranalwi@gmail.com) .
 Looking forward to connecting with fellow developers and enthusiasts! 😊